napari/docs/docs/plugins/advanced_topics/widget_communication.md

 ## Shared state between widgets

-If you need for multiple widgets to share state, you can use a shared global object.
+If you need for multiple widgets to share a state, you can use a shared global object.

 ```python